stolostron/grafana/docs/sources/installation/debian.md

-+++
-title = "Install on Debian/Ubuntu"
+---
+aliases:
+  - installation/debian/
-description = "Install guide for Grafana on Debian or Ubuntu" keywords = ["grafana", "installation", "documentation"] aliases = ["/docs/grafana/latest/installation/installation/debian"] weight = 200
+description: Install guide for Grafana on Debian or Ubuntu
-+++
+keywords:
+  - grafana
+  - installation
+  - documentation
+title: Install on Debian/Ubuntu
+weight: 200
+---

 # Install on Debian or Ubuntu

 This page explains how to install Grafana dependencies, download and install Grafana, get the service up and running on your Debian or Ubuntu system, and also describes the installation package details.

+## Note on upgrading

-**Note on upgrading:** While the process for upgrading Grafana is very similar to installing Grafana, there are some key backup steps you should perform.
+While the process for upgrading Grafana is very similar to installing Grafana, there are some key backup steps you should perform.
 Read [Upgrading Grafana]({{< relref "upgrading.md" >}}) for tips and guidance on updating an existing installation.

+> **Note:** You can use [Grafana Cloud](https://grafana.com/products/cloud/features/#cloud-logs) to avoid the overhead of installing, maintaining, and scaling your observability stack.
+The free forever plan includes Grafana, 10K Prometheus series, 50 GB logs, and more.[Create a free account to get started](https://grafana.com/auth/sign-up/create-user?pg=docs-grafana-install&plcmt=in-text).

 ## Hosted Grafana